ingnlema/Conaprole/docs/overview/domain-model.md

 ### Order Invariants
 1. **Order total consistency**: Order.Price must equal sum of OrderLine.TotalPrice
 2. **Status progression**: Orders can only move forward in status (no backwards transitions except to Cancelled)
-3. **Territory compliance**: Order delivery address must be within distributor territory
-4. **Active products only**: Order lines can only reference active products

 ### User Invariants
 1. **Unique email**: Each user must have a unique email address